-UPWP's for the previous seven years were reviewed to identify the transportation planning tasks that were completed for each of the 43 communities in the PVPC region.
+UPWP's for the previous eight years were reviewed to identify the transportation planning tasks that were completed for each of the 43 communities in the PVPC region.
 Tasks included data collection, planning studies, local technical assistance requests, and regional activities such as the update to the TIP or CMP.
-All total, 672 tasks were identified over the seven year period.
-While the total number of projects for each community is often a function of the size of the community, at least one task was completed for each community over the seven year period.
+All total, 789 tasks were identified over the eight year period.
+While the total number of projects for each community is often a function of the size of the community, at least one task was completed for each community over the eight year period.
 This information is summarized on the table on page 54.

-Twelve communities were found to have less than five transportation task completed over the seven year period.
-Four communities (Chesterfield, Hatfield, Middlefield, and Worthington) were identified as having less than three transportation tasks completed from 2010 - 2016.
+Seven communities were found to have less than five transportation tasks completed over the eight year period.
+Four communities (Chesterfield, Hatfield, Middlefield, and Worthington) were identified as having less than four transportation tasks completed from 2010 - 2017.
+Two communities (Middlefield and Plainfield) did not have any transportation tasks completed over the last 3 years.
 This is a reflection of the smaller size of these communities and their small network of federal aid eligible roadways.
-PVPC has performed pavement management and traffic counting in some of these communities as summarized in the tables on pages 55 and 56.
+Pavement management and traffic counting data collection has been conducted in some of these communities as summarized in the tables on pages 55 and 56.
+PVPC will continue to perfrom outreach to our member communities to identify opportunities to provide transportation planning services in an equitable manner.

-In addition to counts completed for MassDOT and as part of ongoing planning studies, PVPC offer two free traffic counts for each member community per calendar year.
-Traffic counts over the last seven years were reviewed for each community to determine how much data has been collected across the region and as a way to identify how many communities may not be aware of the traffic counting services we offer.
+In addition to counts completed for MassDOT and as part of ongoing planning studies, PVPC offers two free traffic counts for each member community per calendar year.
+Traffic counts over the last eight years were reviewed for each community to determine how much data has been collected across the region and as a way to identify how many communities may not be aware of the traffic counting services we offer.
 This information is summarized in the table on page 55.
 Traffic counts include both automatic traffic counts and manual turning movement counts.

 There is a wide range of traffic count data that has been collected across each of the 43 communities.
 In general, a higher number of completed traffic counts is an indication that a transportation safety or congestion study was conducted in that community during the calendar year.
 No traffic counts were performed for the Town of Middlefield and less than five traffic counts were performed in the communities of Blandford, Hatfield, Holland, Montgomery, Palmer, and Worthington.
-PVPC staff will perform outreach to each of these communities on our regional traffic counting program.
+PVPC staff sent letters to the Board of Selectmen in each of these communities in the 2017 calendar year to provide information on our regional traffic counting program.
+Unfortunately, none of these communities were interested in participating in the regional traffic counting program at that time.

 PVPC also collects pavement distress data for all federal aid eligible roadways in the region.
 This data is typically collected on a five year rotation and is summarized in the table on page 56.
 No pavement distress data is currently collected for the Town of Middlefield as there are no federal aid eligible roadways.
 Pavement distress data is summarized and distributed to each of the remaining 42 communities after it is collected.
-New pavement data is was collected in 4 communities during 2016 to assist in the development of the update to the Regional Transportation Plan.
+New pavement data is was collected in 7 communities during 2017 to assist in the development of the update to the Regional Transportation Plan.